 2017 will see Kylie release her 14th studio album on a new label, after signing with BMG after 16 years at Parlophone.
 The head of her new label has said they "want to make a great, big, classic Kylie pop record".
 She's been spotted in the studio with the Invisible Men, who've penned tracks for Zayn, Jonas Blue, Britney and Bebe Rexha.

 What do you mean "already"?
 No point hanging about in the world of pop, where a month is a lifetime.
-Fresh from waving off the rest of Fifth Harmony, Camila is expected to release her first solo single proper in the spring, with the debut album to follow.
+Fresh from waving off the rest of Fifth Harmony, Camila is expected to release her debut album, called The Hurting, The Healing, The Loving in September.
 She's already had a taste of going it alone, just missing the UK Top 40 with her feature slot on Shawn Mendes' I Know What You Did Last Summer and more recently on Machine Gun Kelly's Bad Things, and Pitbull's Hey Ma, so she's looking good to crack it for herself in 2017.

 Which upcoming albums are you excited for in 2017?
 Tell us in the comments box below: